 In shipping at scale, it is not enough to agree on what needs to be done.
 There also needs to be agreement on how it gets done.

 While the big apps were successful in their own right, won reviews, sold incredibly well, had high customer satisfaction, and were made by teams that were exemplars of the MikeMap value system, they evolved with different engineering systems.
-Differing in detail, they all accomplished the same: shipping a high quality (for the era, or at least higher quality than everyone else), while striving for a ready-to-ship product every single day of the process.
+Differing in detail, they all accomplished the same: shipping high quality (for the era, or at least higher quality than everyone else), while striving for a ready-to-ship product every single day of the process.

 The idea that getting better at daily engineering and hitting scheduled milestones was somehow a sign of being less aggressive or grandiose in plans gets to the heart of the divergence of Microsoft cultures across the company.
-The Apps teams not only wrote but received the Zero Defects memo and internalized a cultural attribute of over-promise and under-deliver.
+The Apps teams not only wrote the Zero Defects memo but internalized a cultural attribute of promise and deliver.
 Much of the rest of Microsoft seemed to have succumbed to the idea that such a process (or philosophy) was somehow less hardcore or even wimpy.
 There was a strong belief among the over-promise side of the house that building a platform was simply more difficult than building applications (never mind that the applications were also platforms, but I digress) and that there was a real difference in impact if a platform cut features the ways Apps did in order to ship.
 I can say this because many times when it came to collaborating across the company I was on the receiving end of comments along the lines of “yes, but that’s only because it is just an app.”
 In my weaker moments I would say the quiet parts aloud, such as “yes, but you’ll never ship.”

 Apps, meaning Office, was the more fragile growth engine of the company, and bigger opportunity for profits.
 Office depended on customers choosing to buy Office over an existing product they already owned or competitor, and that decision benefitted from a new version of Office drawing interest to new capabilities and over time would come to depend on much more profitable corporate deals (as we will learn in the next chapter).
-Windows, on the other hand, was going out on most every new PC (at a much lower price than Office but a much higher attach to PC).
+Windows, on the other hand, was going out on most every new PC (at a much lower price than Office but a much higher attach to a PC).
 Whether an updated version of Windows was on the PC or not, PC sales were going up primarily due to businesses buying first PCs for many employees, and in a bit of a twist those customers often preferred the current or even previous version of Windows anyway.
 There was certainly a pop that came from a new Windows, especially when timed with updated PCs for back to school or holiday, but no one was confused over the revenue drivers.
 These differences in the business models directly led to the variation (and tensions) in development processes, and also to the differences in how each business evolved and innovated well into the future.
-We are all products of our environment.
+We were all products of our environment.

 As an example, within Office each program management team (Word, Excel, PowerPoint) developed unique approaches to overall design and feature selection.
-When there were differences in design or prioritization the discussion would inevitably turn to a claim along the lines of “Excel users are different (than Word or PowerPoint users).”
+When there were differences in design or prioritization the discussion would inevitably turn to a claim along the lines of “Excel users are different [than Word or PowerPoint users].”
 Each team was focused on ease of use, or what we often called “basic use,” yet maintained a different idea of the prototypical personas using the product.